 Thanks to the low-impact nature of elliptical training, it’s much more joint- and muscle-friendly.
 You never actually lift your feet off the pedals and place them down again, so there’s no impact on the bottom of your feet, ankles, and knees.

-The smooth, gliding strut is natural but gentle, making it perfect for anyone who is trying to train their way back from injuries or recovering from surgery.
+The smooth, gliding strut is natural but gentle, making it perfect for anyone trying to train their way back from injuries or recovering from surgery.

-One of the great things about the elliptical machine is that you can use it to work out different muscles.
+One of the main benefits of the elliptical machine is that you can use it to work out different muscles.

 Typically, the standard incline/intensity setting will target your quads, with some minimal engagement of the hamstrings and glutes (to use the elliptical as a glute-building cardio machine, increase the incline and resistance).